Connexus Credit Union Review

 However, you won’t be able to open a new account or take out a new loan at any shared branches.

-Just look for either network’s logo on an ATM or head to the Connexus website or app to track one down.
+Just look for either network’s logo on an ATM or head to the Connexus website or app to find one.

 Online Banking